Oaxaca en la historia y en el mito: José María Morelos Pérez y Pavón (1765-1815) and Democratic Ideas

-Vicente Ramón Guerrero Saldaña (1782-1831)
+Vicente Ramón Guerrero Saldaña (1782–1831)

 The image below of Vicente Guerrero replicates one of the most famous paintings of him.
-However other images exist of Guerrero that are far less flattering.
-And one should not assume that the images by Arturo García Bustos, like other images of historical characters painted by Bustos, are true representations of what a photograph would reveal.
-However, the images used in the mural closely reflect popular depictions of this history maker, Vicente Guerrero and others.
+However other images exist of Guerrero that are less "whitewashed".
+And one should not assume that the images by Arturo García Bustos, like other images of historical characters painted by Bustos, are true representations of what a photograph, if one existed, would reveal.
+However, the images used in the mural closely reflect popular depictions of the history maker, Vicente Guerrero.
+By reflecting popular, if inaccurate images of his subjects, Garcia Bustos clearly communicates, in almost all cases who he is depicting on the mural.
+He does or may, however perpetual inaccurate mythical interpretations.

+The image below of Guerrero bears little resemblance to many that have been produced over the years, but one wonders if it is more accurate.
+But of course we do not know.